 • Center for Perfection Studies • Related Homepage • New Orleans • USA • February 2017 •

-An Introduction to Quantum Fluctuations Within Base-2 Exponentiation
+An Exploration for Quantum Fluctuations Within Base-2 Exponentiation

-Introduction: Our base-2 exponentiation chart from the Planck base units to the Observable Universe and Age of the Universe has just over 200 notations.
+Measurement: Our chart of base-2 exponentiation starts with the Planck base units and goes to the Observable Universe and Age of the Universe.
+It has just 202 notations.
 It is logical and simple, and a potential alternative to big bang cosmology.

 Today these numbers are all just simple mathematics and imputed geometries and this system of numbers is not yet recognized by the academic-scientific community to be meaningful or significant.

 Potential Significance: By themselves these numbers create a rich panoply of possibility.
 We believe it would be unimaginative not to try to do something with them, so we enter the domain of the mysterious quantum fluctuations.
 Unlike current theorists, their “out of nothing” is for us as many as 67 notations where distinctions between notation 2-to-66 are expected to be as great as those within the next 67 notations (67-134), and then again within the next 67 (134-201) that follow.

 Pi And Never-ending, Non-repeating Numbers.
 The animated image (just above, on the left) challenges us in unusual ways.
 Looking for other possible parts of the puzzle, we accept the logic and necessity of a singularity, but conclude that it is a dynamic transformational nexus between the finite and infinite whereby there is a complete unification of all the basic forces of nature, the Planck base units (aka Planck scale), the dimensionless constants, and a very special class of circles and spheres.